microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaPrivateAccessApplicationSegment.md

 ## Synopsis

-Creates an application segments associated to a Private Access application.
+Creates an application segment associated to a Private Access application.

 ## Description

-The `New-EntraBetaPrivateAccessApplicationSegment` cmdlet creates an application segments associated to a Private Access application.
+The `New-EntraBetaPrivateAccessApplicationSegment` cmdlet creates an application segment associated to a Private Access application.

 ## Examples